peterbourgon/prometheus-aggregator/README.md

 ```

 You can declare metrics at runtime, like this, or you can predeclare metrics in
-a JSON file, and pass it to the program at startup.
-Or mix and match both.
-What
+a JSON file, and pass it to the program at startup via the `-declfile` flag.
+Or
-do I care?
+mix and match both.
+What do I care?
 I'm just some stupid README file.

 ## Prometheus exposition format

 If serializing JSON is a bottleneck, you can optionally emit observations (but
 not declarations) in the [Prometheus exposition format][pef].
+Note that the
+parser (such as it is) is pretty strict, so don't get crazy with whitespace or
+whatever.

 [pef]: https://prometheus.io/docs/instrumenting/exposition_formats/